10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Part Two: Non-coding Deliverables

-For Final Presentation, you will create a Google Slides (or any other power point type application) with exactly 5 slides
+For Final Presentation, you will create 5 slides using Google Slides or any other power point type application.

 1. Team Name - with Team members names also written on it